SethMMorton/natsort/README.rst

     Because a ``tuple`` is always returned, a ``TypeError`` should not be common unless one tries to do something odd like sort an ``int`` against a ``list``.

-``natsort`` gave me results I didn't expect, and it's a terrible library!
-    Did you try to debug using the above advice?
-If so, and you still cannot figure out the error, then please `file an issue <https://github.com/SethMMorton/natsort/issues/new>`_.

 Shell script
 ------------